PersiaKamali/persiakamali.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am first year PhD student, working between the frontier of Computer Science and Theoretical Neuroscience.
+I am first year PhD student, working at the frontier of Computer Science and Theoretical Neuroscience.